xuio/eliot-desk-hass/README.md

 # Smart Furniture Eliot HACS Plugin

+To be used with the Eliot smart dongle

 everything should work right out of the box.
-Desk should be discovered automatically
+Desk should be discovered automatically via BLE